CORPORATE GOVERNANCE AS AT 31ST MARCH, 2016

 Two (02) meeting of the CSR was held during the year on August 14, 2015 & February 12, 2016.

 3. SUBSIDIARY COMPANIES

-As on March 31, 2014, the Company has 5 direct subsidiaries and 7 step down subsidiaries, out of which 11 of them are foreign subsidiaries and 1 is an Indian subsidiary.
+As on March 31, 2015, the Company has 4 direct subsidiaries and 11 step down subsidiaries, out of which 13 of them are foreign subsidiaries and 2 are an Indian subsidiary.
 As on March 31, 2016, Rolta Defence Technology Systems Private Limited has become a material subsidiary.
 Subsequently, Mr. K R Modi, Independent Director has been nominated as Director on the Baard of the said wholly owned subsidiary.
 Except as above, Company does not have any material non-listed Indian subsidiary company and hence, it is not required to have an Independent Director of the Company on the Board of such subsidiary company.

 Details of major subsidiaries of the Company and their business operations during the period under review are covered in the Management's Discussion and Analysis Report.

 4. MANAGEMENT DISCUSSION & ANALYSIS

-A detailed report on the Management Discussion and Analysis prepared in accordance with Sub-clause F (i) of Clause 49 is enclosed and forms part of this Annual Repor
+A detailed report on the Management Discussion and Analysis prepared in accordance with Clause 49 (VW)(D) is enclosed and forms part of this Annual Report.

 i.
 Related Party Transaction